fbpxl

 16. Higher or Lower

 Have a little fun while building number sense!
-In this game, one student waits outside the classroom while the rest of the class solves a math problem.
+In this game, one student waits outside the classroom while the rest of the class solves a maths problem.
 After you go over the problem to find the answer, you'll bring in the guesser, who will need to figure out which number was the answer.

 As the guesser comes back in to stand in the front of the class, tell them the class has chosen a number between 0 and 100 (adapt as needed), but the only way they can help them find the right answer is to say "higher" or "lower!"